 An examination of theories of the causes of madness and the treatment of the mentally ill.
 Particular attention to the influence of culture on the definition of illnesses, the relationship between social factors and illness, and the social context of treatment.
-Prerequisite: SOC 100J or permission of instructor.
-Cr 3.
+Prerequisite: one 200-level SOC course or permission of instructor.